 This high susceptibility is also due to the sensitive nature of the aquifer in which the drinking water wells are located and the existing potential contaminant sources identified.
 Future contamination may be avoided by implementing protective measures.
-If you are interested in your water quality and would like to help develop a management plan, please call (419) 288-2773, leave your name and telephone number.
+The Village of Bradner has developed an endorsed management plan as of September 2018.
+If you have questions or want to participate in the ongoing management plan, please call 419-288-2773 ext.
+4, leave your name, contact information, and questions.